*All Orders 4/19-4/27 Will Ship 4/28*

 Olive oil contains nutrients and antioxidants essential for our body’s functions.
 It contains Vitamins K, E, and oleic acid.

-An imbalance of antioxidants can cause a myriad of diseases and illnesses.
-These nutrients are found in high levels in olive oil.
+An imbalance of antioxidants can cause a myriad of diseases.
+Olive oil contains high levels of these nutrients.

 Vitamin K is known for helping your blood clot in cases of injury.
 It’s also known for regulating blood calcium levels and promoting bone metabolism.

-Low levels of vitamin K have even been linked to decreased calcium absorption.
-Eventually, this can cause lower bone density and osteoporosis.
+Low vitamin K levels have even been linked to decreased calcium absorption, which can eventually cause lower bone density and osteoporosis.

 Vitamin E helps promote healthy skin, your immune system, and regular cell function.
 It can act as an anti-inflammatory and reduce the effects of harmful UV rays.